-As of December 31, 2021, we sold our products to approximately 62,000 customers in Paraguay.
+As of December 31, 2022, we sold our products to approximately 52,000 customers in Paraguay.
 The following table highlights the type of customer in Paraguay for our products:

-Year e Year ended December 31 (1) ,
+Year ended December 31 ,

-2019 2020 2021
+2020 2021 2022

 (%)

-Mom & Pops (2) 39 42 41
+Mom & Pops (1) 42 41 38

-Supermarkets 13 12 12
+Supermarkets 12 12 13

-On premise 13 9 11
+On premise 9 11 12

-Wholesale distributors 35 36 37
+Wholesale distributors 36 37 36

 Total 100 100 100

-- In 2020, we made more uniform our channel definitions across our four segments, consequently percentages from previous years were reclassified for comparison purposes. - (2) Mom & Pops are neighborhood stores (grocery stores, minimarkets, kiosks, liquor stores, bakeries, etc.) characterized by providing daily shopping needs, and differentiated because they are nearby, and products are available in smaller formats.
+(1) Mom & Pops are neighborhood stores (grocery stores, minimarkets, kiosks, liquor stores, bakeries, etc.) characterized by providing daily shopping needs, and differentiated because they are nearby, and products are available in smaller formats.

-Other Beverages: In Paraguay, we produce and distribute juices ready to drink under the trademark Frugos and we import and distribute seed-based drinks under the AdeS trademark.
-We also manufacture and sell water under the trademarks Dasani (purified water), Aquarius (flavored water), Kin (mineral water) and Powerade (sports drinks).
+Other Beverages: in Paraguay, we produce and distribute juices ready to drink under the trademark Del Valle and we import and distribute seed-based drinks under the AdeS trademark.
+We also manufacture and sell water under the trademarks Dasani (purified water), Aquarius (flavored water), Benedictino (mineral water) and Powerade (sports drinks).
 We also import and distribute energy drinks under the trademark Monster (since May 2019).

-In 2021, net sales of juices, waters, seed-based beverages, sports and energy drinks in Paraguay were Ch\$34,932 million.
+In 2022, net sales of juices, waters, seed-based beverages, sports and energy drinks in Paraguay were Ch\$45,850 million.